nithamitabh/nithamitabh/README.md

 Full Stack Java Script Developer and Student
 --------------------------------------------

-Hi, I'm a passionate coder and a lifelong learner.
-I started coding in high school, where I learned the basics of Java and SQL.
-Since then, I've been exploring various programming languages, such as JavaScript, Dart, and Python.
+I'm a full-stack developer and electronics student at NIT Hamirpur, passionate about building scalable web apps and solving real-world problems through code.
+I love open-source, clean UI, and exploring tech ranging from React and Rust to 5G and ML.
  I love contributing to open-source projects on GitHub, where I can collaborate with other developers and learn from their feedback.
 Some of the projects I've worked on include:
 - A web app that uses Django and React to create interactive quizzes and surveys
 - A cloud-based service that uses Flask and Azure to perform sentiment analysis on text data
 - A Ecommerce Site in sanity io and Next js -A simple music platform in next js and MongoDB and much more...